North Sydney: Transport

 North Sydney is directly linked to the Sydney CBD by road and rail across the Sydney Harbour Bridge and Sydney Harbour Tunnel.
 North Sydney railway station is on the North Shore railway line of the Sydney Trains network.
-Bus services by Busways, CDC NSW, Keolis Downer Northern Beaches, Transdev John Holland and Transit Systems operate through North Sydney, connecting train and bus services towards North Sydney's neighbouring suburbs as well as connecting train services to Richmond via City from the T1 North Shore & Northern Lines.
+Bus services by Busways, CDC NSW and Keolis Northern Beaches operate through North Sydney, connecting train and bus services towards North Sydney's neighbouring suburbs as well as connecting train services to Richmond via City from the T1 North Shore & Northern Lines.
 The Warringah Freeway links North Sydney south to the Sydney CBD and north to Chatswood.
 High Street, North Sydney wharf is a wharf served by Neutral Bay ferry services, which is part of the Sydney Ferries network.
 It is possible to walk from parts of North Sydney to the city centre in less than 30 minutes, by way of the Sydney Harbour Bridge.

-Victoria Cross metro station, located two blocks north of the existing North Sydney heavy rail station, opened in late August 2024 as part of the Sydney Metro City & Southwest project.
+Victoria Cross metro station, located two blocks north of the existing North Sydney heavy rail station, opened in August 2024 as part of the Sydney Metro City & Southwest project.